MasterScott/gsoc/README.md

 Homebrew is actively seeking to diversify our contributors and especially welcome applications from women from all backgrounds and people of colour.

 ## Ideas
-These are suggestions that we think would make good Google Summer of Code projects.
+These are suggestions that we think would make good Outreachy or Google Summer of Code projects.
 Feel free to open an issue if you wish to discuss or propose your own idea.

 ### Emit warnings for mistyped options (https://github.com/Homebrew/homebrew/issues/8937)
 Currently providing options that don't exist for formulae or Homebrew commands silently ignores them.
 These should instead print a warning to user.
 This project will involve tracking options for formulae and their dependencies and a new DSL for commands to declare what options they accept.